Rating:

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The sixth item is fish digest, a chemically hydrolyzed mixture of undecomposed whole fish and fish cuttings.
+The sixth ingredient is fish digest, a chemically hydrolyzed mixture of undecomposed whole fish and fish cuttings.
 Animal digests are usually sprayed onto the surface of a dry dog food to improve its taste.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With two notable exceptions…
+With four notable exceptions…

 First, we note the inclusion of sodium hexametaphosphate, a man-made industrial polymer with no known nutritive value.